Small distance expansion for radiative heat transfer between curved objects

 Geometries for which semi-analytical methods of scattering theory are not possible (e.g. paraboloids or ellipsoids), can also be studied with the aid of Eq.~\eqref{ansatz}, and will be left for future work.

 For larger separations, the $d$-dependence of the expansion parameter $\beta_\omega$ in Eq.~\eqref{alphabeta} has to be taken into account, and Eq.~\eqref{ansatz} has to be evaluated numerically.
-This analysis, which poses a number of additional challenges\cite{footlast} (as well as insights), is left for future work.
+This analysis, which poses a number of additional challenges\footnote{Preliminary results indicate an unphysical divergence in the computation of $\beta(d)$ outside the regime where Eq.~\eqref{scaling} holds.} (as well as insights), is left for future work.

 To conclude, the heat transfer between smoothly curved objects can be systematically expanded for small separations.
 This expansion is well suited for the gradient of the transfer, and a near-field adjusted plot allows accurate prediction of experimentally measurable data.
 If the separation is the smallest scale, the expansion can be performed analytically, where coefficients are evaluated numerically.